Pin It!

 The Best Classic Snickerdoodle Cookies

-Everyone has their own idea of the perfect cookie, of course.
-But these Snickerdoodles are truly something special: crispy at the edges, soft in the center, sweet, buttery, and melt-in-your-mouth.
-They’re rolled in ample amounts of crunchy cinnamon sugar before going into the oven.
+This snickerdoodle recipe is one of my best-ever Christmas cookies, but I bake them year-round.
+They’re perfect in every way, and totally addictive!
+Crispy at the edges, soft in the center, sweet, buttery, and melt-in-your-mouth, snickerdoodles are a classic for a reason.
+They’re rolled in ample amounts of cinnamon sugar before going into the oven.
 If you’ve never experienced a soft-baked, chewy snickerdoodle cookie before, you’re in for one heck of a treat.

 Why You’ll Love This Easy Snickerdoodle Recipe

 • Easy recipe.
 This recipe uses basic ingredients, but it’s so good.
 I’ve made loads of variations over the years (be sure to scroll for some easy ideas!).
-These classic Snickerdoodles also freeze great, so I always have a batch on hand when we have company over.
+These classic snickerdoodles also freeze great, so I always have a batch on hand when we have company over.

 • A real all-rounder.
-Bake sales, potlucks, Christmas cookie platters, Easter baskets, you name it – there’s always an occasion for a home-baked snickerdoodle cookie.
+Bake sales, potlucks, Christmas cookie platters, Easter baskets, you name it.
+There’s always an occasion for a home-baked snickerdoodle cookie.

 Snickerdoodle cookie halves stacked on top of one another on a white countertop.

-I give a quick overview of the key ingredients for these Snickerdoodles below.
+I give a quick overview of the key ingredients for these snickerdoodles below.
 Be sure to refer to the recipe card for the full amounts and recipe details.

 • Butter – You can start with room-temperature butter, however, I prefer to start with cold butter and dice it up into smaller pieces.
 It takes a bit of extra whipping with the mixer to soften, but it does help to keep the cookies from spreading too much.

-• Cream of Tartar – The signature ingredient in Snickerdoodle cookies.
+• Cream of Tartar – The signature ingredient in snickerdoodle cookies.
 Cream of tartar works with the baking soda to give these cookies their distinctive chewiness and tang.
 See below for more details.

 • Cinnamon Sugar – For coating the cookie dough.
 Cinnamon sugar is SO easy to make by combining regular granulated sugar with ground cinnamon.